-The Fund may also enter into derivatives transactions and other instruments of any kind for hedging purposes or otherwise to gain, or reduce, long or short exposure to one or more asset classes or issuers.
+Other Investments.
+In addition to the investments specifically described above, the Fund in pursuing its investment objective may also engage in other types of derivative transactions and other instruments of any kind for hedging purposes or otherwise to gain, or reduce, long or short exposure to one or more asset classes or issuers.
 The Fund may also use derivatives transactions with the purpose or effect of creating investment leverage.
 For example, the Fund may use futures contracts and options on futures contracts, in order to gain efficient long or short investment exposures as an alternative to cash investments or to hedge against portfolio exposures; interest rate swaps, to gain indirect long or short exposures to interest rates, issuers, or currencies, or to hedge against portfolio exposures; and total return swaps and credit derivatives (such as credit default swaps), put and call options, and exchange-traded and structured notes, to take indirect long or short positions on indexes, securities, currencies, commodities or other indicators of value.
-The Fund may invest in other investment companies or pools, including, for example, Other Mutual Funds not managed by DoubleLine, closed-end investment companies ("CEFs"), exchange-traded funds ("ETFs"), and domestic or foreign private investment vehicles.
+The Fund may invest in other investment companies, commodity pools, closed-end investment companies, ETFs, and domestic or foreign private investment vehicles.